Rheobase: Strength-Duration Curve

 The strength-duration time constant (chronaxie) and rheobase are parameters that describe the strength-duration curve—the curve that relates the intensity of a threshold stimulus to its duration.
 As the duration of a test stimulus increases, the strength of the current required to activate a single fiber action potential decreases.

 The strength-duration curve is a plot of the threshold current (I) versus pulse duration (d) required to stimulate excitable tissue.
 As mentioned, the two important points on the curve are rheobase (b) and chronaxie (c), which correlates to twice the rheobase (2b).
 Strength-duration curves are useful in studies where the current required is changed when the pulse duration is changed.

 Lapicque's Equation

 In 1907, Louis Lapicque, a French neuroscientist, proposed his exponential equation for the strength-duration curve.
 His equation for determining current I:

 where b relates to the rheobase value and c relates to the chronaxie value over duration d.

 Lapicque's hyperbolic formula combines the threshold amplitude of a stimulus with its duration.
-This represents the first manageable with physiologically defined parameters that could compare excitability of different objects, reflecting an urgent need at the turn of the 20th century.
+This represents the first manageable with physiologically defined parameters that could compare excitability of different tissues, reflecting an urgent need at the turn of the 20th century.
 Lapicque used constant-current, capacitor-discharge pulses to obtain chronaxie for a wide variety of excitable tissues.
 Rheobase in the Lapicque equation is the asymptote of the hyperbolic curve at very long durations.